trolldbois/volatility_plugins/README.md

     * haystackreverse: reverse all allocated structure to file and guesstimate the field type of each structure.

-For example, to search for all records that could ba a WinXP x86 Heaps in the zeus.vmem image process 1668:
+For example, to search for all records that could ba a WinXP x86 Heaps in the zeus.vmem image process 1668 and 856:

-    $ #zeus.img image from http://malwarecookbook.googlecode.com/svn-history/r26/trunk/17/1/zeus.vmem.zip
+    zeus.img image from http://malwarecookbook.googlecode.com/svn-history/r26/trunk/17/1/zeus.vmem.zip

 We will use haystackheap to print out the PID and the address of HEAPs.
 This is a search not using the PEB, but only the constraints that a HEAP should have.